 All employees in Wilhelmsen are responsible for reporting incidents, near-incidents, safety breaches and hazards.
 Employees are encouraged to report without fear of retribution i.e. a no-blame culture.
-Employees also have the opportunity to use our global whistleblowing system.
+Employees can also use our global whistleblowing channel.

 Incidents are evaluated and analysed by the HSEQ departments, and important lessons learned are communicated amongst the functions and relevant business units through safety bulletins and meetings.

-Wilhelmsen has implemented a variety of initiatives to maintain a healthy work environment, for example focusing on the monitoring and reporting of absence cases, health & wellness awareness events, annual health checks, employee assistance program, adapted working hours, social activities, employee engagement surveys and opportunities for personal development.
+Wilhelmsen has implemented a variety of initiatives to maintain a healthy work environment, for example focusing on the monitoring and reporting of absence cases, health and wellness awareness events, annual health checks, employee assistance programme, adapted working hours, social activities, employee engagement surveys and opportunities for personal development.